Darthterac/OldGods/README.md

     item from database button along side each entry.
 Build a list of items and check the select all box, any mail containing any of those items will be staged for return to sender.

-    Limitations, select all returns all mail that contain a sblacklist attachment, Im not sure whats possible but have plancs to itterate the attachments and keep items that are not listed.
+    Limitations, select all returns all mail that contain a blacklist attachment, Im not sure whats possible but have plans to itterate the attachments per mail and keep items that are not listed.

     Due to Blizzards very understandable limitations to automation of such things that can be abused returning items/sending mail, can only by performed by UI interaction.
 As an example